psevestre/openid-fapi/Financial_API_WD_002.md

 1. shall require JWS signed ID Token be returned from endpoints;
 1. shall verify that the `acr` claim in an ID Token indicates that user authentication was performed at LoA3 or greater;
 1. shall verify that the `amr` claim in an ID Token contains values appropriate for the LoA indicated by the `acr` claim;
-1. shall verify that the authorization response was not tampered using ID Token as the detatched signature
+1. shall verify that the authorization response was not tampered using ID Token as the detached signature

 for write operations.

-To verify that the authorization response was not tampered using ID TOken as the detatched signature, the client shall verify that `s_hash` value is equal to the value calculated from the `state` value in the authorization response in addition to all the requirements in 3.3.2.12 of [OIDC].
+To verify that the authorization response was not tampered using ID Token as the detached signature, the client shall verify that `s_hash` value is equal to the value calculated from the `state` value in the authorization response in addition to all the requirements in 3.3.2.12 of [OIDC].

-Editors' note: The following was in the previsous edition but was removed as we now require hybrid flow.
+Editors' note: The following was in the previous edition but was removed as we now require hybrid flow.

     The `request` object shall include the pre-registered values for the following parameters:
     * `resources`: array of resources identifiers that the token will be used against;
-	* `authz_ep`: the uri to which the authorization request was intended to be sent;
+ * `authz_ep`: the URI to which the authorization request was intended to be sent;
-	* `token_ep`: the uri to which the authorization code will be sent to, if 'code' or 'hybrid' flow was used;
+ * `token_ep`: the URI to which the authorization code will be sent to, if 'code' or 'hybrid' flow was used;

 #### 5.2.4 Confidential Client

-In addition to the provision to the Public Client and the provisions in clause 5.2.3, the Confidential Client
+In addition to the provision to the Public Client and the provisions of clause 5.2.3, the Confidential Client

 1. shall support [OAUTB] or [MTLS];
-1. shall require both JWS singed and JWE encrypted ID Tokens to be returned from endpoints
+1. shall require both JWS signed and JWE encrypted ID Tokens to be returned from endpoints

 for write operations.